Nordic Conference on Racism and Education

 Lars M Andersson, Director of the Forum for Jewish Studies and Senior Lecturer in History, Uppsala University

-Mirjam Katzin, Research Coordinator, Segerstedt Institute, University of Gothenburg
+Mirjam Katzin, Researcher, Segerstedt Institute, University of Gothenburg

 Jan Christer Mattson, Director of the Segerstedt Institute and Senior Lecturer in Pedagogy, University of Gothenburg